 You can get an idea of your odds of drawing a hunt by looking at the controlled hunt tables in the Big Game Regulations, where you will see the number of tags and number of 1st choice applicants from the previous year.
 Tag numbers and applicants can change from year to year, but usually not by large amounts.
-Another resource is the point summary report posted online, https://myodfw.com/articles/point-summary-reports
+Previous draw reports are available by logging into your ODFW account and selecting Download Controlled Hunt Reports or they can be viewed online, myodfw.com/articles/point-summary-reports

 Step 2: Decide if applying as an individual or in a party.